 Anyone with the will to start or advance their career in the field of Data Science, those who wish to change their career path to Data Science.

-An effective applicant for our Master of science in Data Science program and Certificate in Data Science program have a bachelor degree in either Computer Science, Mathematics/Statistics, Business Analytics or any related disciplines.
-Knowing introductory computer programming language is an advantage ( i.e. Python, R, Java, C++ etc.)
+An effective applicant for our Master of Science in Data Science or Certificate in Data Science programs has a bachelor degree in either Computer Science, Mathematics/Statistics, Business Analytics, or a STEM related discipline.
+We look for students with strong backgrounds and/or academic success in the areas of mathematical sciences/statistics and computer science/programming.

 Yes, you can apply still.
 You might need to take some foundational courses to gain the requisite skills necessary to be comfortable in upper level courses.